-How many of you can remember what you were doing 40 years ago today?
-Probably few of you do, but I remember because it was my first day on the air in Quincy.
+Forty-one years ago tomorrow I did my first day on the air in Quincy.
+How that came to be is a little bizarre!
 After a four year tenure in Kansas City at what is now KCFX Radio (formerly KIEE Radio) I agreed to take an on-air and play-by-play position with WTAD here in Quincy.
 I never even applied for the position.

 This all occurred after I had returned from a vacation in the Boston area.
 After being offered the job, I thought I was headed right back there to Quincy, Massachusetts.
 For some 24 hours I was considering a move back to the east coast.
-It wasn’t until 24 hours later that I realized the offer was to Quincy, Illinois, a place I never knew existed.
+It wasn’t until 24 hours later that I realized the offer was to Quincy, Illinois, a place I never knew existed and not Quincy, Massachusetts.
 The rest is history.

 So was it destiny that I came here or not?
 I think so.
 I say that because one week after I arrived in Quincy I was introduced to Sherrill Hanks, the Quincy College head basketball coach of the team I would be doing play-by-play for in a few months.
 The minute a saw him and heard his distinctive voice, I remembered seeing him on Kansas City television months earlier during the Hawk's N.A.I.A.
 Basketball Tournament visit.
 Little did I know then that we would eventually work together.

 A side light to that story is the interviewer on KCMO-TV was sportscaster Jack Harry (aka...Jack Hollembeak).
 I found out from Coach Hanks that Harry was from Quincy as well which explains why Coach Hanks was there in the first place.